antoniodefazio/cachenocosts/README.md

 - locally build the docker image at https://github.com/antoniodefazio/cachenocosts/blob/master/Dockerfile, it is a 2 phase build optimized caching the Maven .m2 folder.
 I also installed curl and apache2-utils for our tests within the pods.
 - kubectl apply the https://github.com/antoniodefazio/cachenocosts/blob/master/k8s/noserver-k8s-objects.yaml

-(I underline that there are 2 replicas, therefore we will have 2 pods running)
+(I underline that there are 2 replicas, therefore we will have **2 pods running with Deployment name cachenoserver**)

 This way the pods will use https://github.com/antoniodefazio/cachenocosts/blob/master/src/main/resources/jgroups-kubernetes-kube-ping.xml as the JGroups configuration, so we will use the Jgroups KUBE_PING protocol(https://github.com/jgroups-extras/jgroups-kubernetes).
 In a nutshell, this exploits the power of Kuberntes labels as pod selectors which can be searched for and registered as cache nodes.
 In summary: in order for a pods to call the K8S API to know which pods have a certain label it needs the privileges to do so, as in K8S RBAC is in force each pod needs an associated ServiceAccount with the privileges to make the call.
 By associating the ServiceAccount with the pod, K8S places the token with privileges in the path /var/run/secrets/kubernetes.io/serviceaccount/token